RayKlefstad/ICS45c/README.md

 git push -u my_repo
 ```

-Now on Gradescope, press the submit button, choose the `GitHub` option, and select your project and branch
+Now on GradeScope, press the submit button, choose the `GitHub` option, and select your project and branch
 as shown below:

 ![](docs/cs45c_hw1_github.png)